-As a means to promoted sustainable agriculture and to reduce damage caused by cattle grazing, an agriculture best practice guideline and grazing protocol specific to the Uilkraals River estuary should be developed.
-This should provide detail on how to ensure that agriculture runoff to the estuary is reduced, thereby lowering the nutrient status of the system; and determine the permissible area for grazing, seasonality and duration of grazing activities.
+To promote sustainable agriculture and to reduce damage caused by cattle grazing, an agriculture best practice guideline and grazing protocol specific to the Uilkraals River estuary should be developed.
+This should provide detail on how to ensure that agriculture runoff to the estuary is reduced, thereby lowering the nutrient status of the system; and determine the permissible area for grazing, seasonality, and duration of grazing activities.